 Snakes are found in many different habitats throughout the world.
 Most are landbound, but others, like the yellow-bellied sea snake, live in bodies of water.
 Besides rainforests, snakes live in deserts, grasslands, swamps, and urban environments.

 New Zealand’s snake-free status rightfully raises eyebrows.
 Why should this small country be devoid of snakes when its neighbor, Australia, is crawling with them?
 The answer appears to be its constantly changing conditions.
 New Zealand has undergone many land shifts over the past few millions of years, making its climate unpredictable.
 For animals that rely on their surroundings for temperature regulation, these are unworkable conditions.

 However, sea snakes visit the island from time to time.
 The yellow-bellied sea snake and the yellow-lipped sea krait occasionally brave the chilly waters around New Zealand.

 The World’s Biggest Snake

 The world’s biggest snake is the green anaconda.
-This snake grows up to 30 feet in length and weighs up to 550 pounds!
+This snake can grow up to 30 feet in length and weigh up to 550 pounds!
 Females are typically larger than males.
 It dwells in the rainforests and swamps of Brazil and feeds on wild pigs, deer, caiman, capybara, large birds, and any other prey it comes across.